projectcalico/calico/docs/getting-started/VagrantCoreOS.md

     git checkout tags/**release**
 <!--- end of master only -->

-3) There are three demonstration options depending on whether you are running with libnetwork, Powerstrip or the default Docker networking.
+3) There are two demonstration options depending on whether you are running with libnetwork or the default Docker networking.
 Select the required demonstration by changing into the appropriate directory:

   - For default Docker networking